Dalgom02/Rutgers-Warehouse/README.md

 # Rutgers-Warehouse

 This project simulates a warehouse that stores Rutgers merchandise.
-This project supports users' storing up to 50 different items, looking up products efficiently, and deleting less popular items to make space for new product.
-All potential errors have been handled , and the program should alert the user in the event of such an error.
+This project supports users' storing up to 50 different items, looking up products efficiently, restocking and updating the stock of the item, the purchasing of items and deleting less popular items to make space for new product.